justlark/lark.gay/site/content/the-lark-files.md

 The sneakerweb solves a few problems:

-- Lark can give each file a title that appears above it on the sneakersite.
 - It's possible to have browsable index of _The Lark Files_; you can see a list of all the files in circulation to keep track of which you've collected and which you have yet to find.
 Importantly, when new files are put into